-The Australian Financial Complaints Authority (AFCA) has the power to award compensation up to certain thresholds on complaints raised by customers.
-The Group is working through the individual cases that have been raised to AFCA.
-An assessment of the likely cost to the Suncorp Group of these reviews and actions has been made on a case by case basis but cannot always be reliably estimated.
+An assessment of the likely cost to the Group of these matters has been made on a case by case basis but cannot always be reliably estimated.
 To the extent that the potential impact can be reliably estimated, the amount has been provisioned.